 The case managers (one plus a "second opinion" form another) refuse to give me a replacement, but only another repair.
 They also flatly refuse to let me speak to their supervisor or anyone with more authority!

 It seems extremely clear to me that this machine is fundamentally flawed - a lemon - and that providing a replacement is the right thing for HP to do.
 The people at HP who I have spoken to even seem to agree with that; however, the case managers insist that this is not something that they can do, and that the warranty only allows for repair.

 I have sent them an excerpt from the warranty which states that HP has the option to repair or replace the computer, but they have not responded to me.

 I have always like HP for their reasonable prices, and even after this problem machine, I would still have liked them if they had acted responsibly.
 But after this experience, I am on a crusade to tell everyone I can never to puchase from HP again!

-Review about: Hewlett Packard Laptop.
+Product or Service Mentioned: Hewlett Packard Laptop.